 Implications of COVID-19 for the safe management of general dental practice supports dental professionals to take a risk-based and evidence-based approach to providing safe general dental care, whatever the national threat level.
 It was developed jointly with the College of General Dentistry, and with the involvement of a wide range of other national dental organisations.

-On 23 June, a joint statement was issued on the provision of a dental prophylaxis under COVID-19 alert levels 3 and 4.
+On 23 June 2020, a joint statement was also issued on the provision of a dental prophylaxis under COVID-19 alert levels 3 and 4.

 A synopsis of key considerations, designed to be used in conjunction with version 2 of the guidance, was published on 20 October 2020 and is available below.
 This supersedes the synopsis of version 1.1 of the guidance, which was published on 17 June 2020.